NCenek2/UnityGames/README.txt

 spawns smaller ghosts.
 As the boss's health decreases, its color will get more red, it will increase in speed, and it will spawn ghosts more often.
 Beware of the snowball recharge.

+Last Note, while playing there will be a file called game.game which saves your current progress.
+Do NOT modify this file, if you do and the game spawns the player in a random location and you are unable to play.
+You will have to delete the game.game file, and the settings will reset on your next play.